brunston/stellarpyl/README.md

 This is stellar spectra reduction and analysis command-line software written using the Python 3.4 version of the Anaconda Scientific Python distribution.
-It is work done for an internship at the Unversity of Hawaii in conjunction with the St. Paul's School Engineering Honors program.
+It is work done for an internship at the University of Hawaii in conjunction with the St. Paul's School Engineering Honors program.

 It aims to provide a one-click workflow for analyzing uncompressed TIFF stellar